 I attended St. Joseph’s Elementary School and Bishop Amat Memorial High School, both in La Puente.
 I received a Bachelor of Arts degree from Claremont McKenna College in 1994, with a double major in History and Philosophy, Politics, and Economics (PPE).
 I then studied at the University of California, Berkeley, where I received both a M.A. degree (1996) and a Ph.D.
 (2002) in United States History.

 I have been actively employed in higher education since 1995, beginning first as a teaching assistant at UC Berkeley, and then as an instructor, both at Cal and at Vista Community College (now Berkeley City College).
 I accepted my first tenure-track teaching position when I joined the faculty of California State University, Monterey Bay in August 2002.
-At CSUMB I worked as an Assistant Professor in the Division of Humanities and Communication, or HCOM.
-I served as the coordinator of the Chicana/o-Latina/o Studies Program and taught courses in the Department of New Humanities for Social Justice.
+At CSUMB I worked as an Assistant Professor in the Division of Humanities and Communication, or HCOM and served as the coordinator of the Chicana/o-Latina/o Studies Program.

-In January 2006, I joined the faculty of Pomona College, the flagship campus of the collection of institutions known as the “Claremont Colleges.”
-I hold a joint appointment in the History Department and the Intercollegiate Department of Chicana/o ~ Latina/o Studies, where I teach classes focused on Latina/o histories, race in the modern US, oral history, and social movements of the sixties.
-In 2012 I was awarded tenure and promoted to Associate Professor.
+In January 2006, I joined the faculty of Pomona College, the flagship campus of the “Claremont Colleges.”
+I hold a joint appointment in the History Department and the Intercollegiate Department of Chicana/o ~ Latina/o Studies, where I teach classes focused on Latinx histories, race in the modern US, oral history, and social movements of the sixties.

 Along with my wife and our three children, we strive to live peacefully in Upland, California.